Tips on Improving Your FICO Score for Home Buying

 A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
-Since we've experienced an economic downturn, however, some people have seen their score lowered after job loss, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in determining your FICO score are:
+The score ranges from 300 to 850, with most people traditionally having a score of 650.
+Since we've experienced an economic downturn, however, some people have seen their score drop by hundreds of points because of job loss, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in deciding your FICO score include:

 - Payment History — How many late payments have you made?